urjc-deepracer/docs/docs/importdeepracercarla.md

 Open and change these settings on each of those four Blueprints:

 - Change the mesh in Collision mesh (in Shape) to `Wheel_Shape`.
-- Set shape radius to 6 and shape width to 6 (make sure to measure it in Blender) .The Z offset should be 0.
+- Set shape radius to 3.75 and shape width to 4.0 (make sure to measure it in Blender) .The Z offset should be 0.
 Mass is 0.04 kg
 - In the `Tire Config` section of the blueprint, use the `CommonTireConfig`.
 - Compile and save the blueprint.
 - `Affected by handbrake` should be checked for both rear wheels(in RLW and RRW Blueprints).`Steer angle` should be set to the maximum intended steer angle(30) for both front wheels and set to zero for both rear wheels.
 - It is **REALLY IMPORTANT to make sure that CommonTireConfig tires  are used, before continuing to the next step, double check for each wheel blueprint that this tire is set.
 If not, and the tire is not defined, much later, Unreal will crash and shut down without an apparent reason.
 This is why!!!**

+- For the suspension values, both front wheels must have these settings:
+  - Suspension force offset: 0.0
+  - Suspension max raise: 0.1
+  - Suspension max drop: 0.1
+  - Suspension natural frecuency: 25.0
+  - Suspension damping ratio: 1.0
+- Both rear wheels must have these settings:
+  - Suspension force offset: 0.0
+  - Suspension max raise: 1.5
+  - Suspension max drop: 2.0
+  - Suspension natural frecuency: 25.0
+  - Suspension damping ratio: 1.0

 Right click in the content browser directory (where your deepracer wheels blueprints are) and chose `Blueprint Class`.
 Search in the `All Classes` menu for `BaseVehiclePawn` and choose this class.
 Name the blueprint as “BP_Deepracer” and open it.